Your basket is currently empty!

 [cta-solar]

-Beyond the immediate cost savings on energy bills, having solar panels installed is a boon to your property’s market value, potentially inflating it by up to 25%.
+Beyond the immediate cost savings on energy bills, having solar panels installed is a boon to your property’s market value, potentially inflating it by up to 25% according to Admiral.
 This investment transcends the short-term, with the average household reaching the financial break-even point in nearly 15 years.

 When people ask, are solar panels worth it, the answer considering the solar panels’ lifespan of around 25 years, the arithmetic of solar investment speaks for itself, promising a sustainable future both environmentally and financially.